x676f64/secureum-mind_map/quizzes/Ethereum101 Quiz.md

 ___
 #### Q12 Which of the following statements is/are true about gas?
-A. Unused gas is returned to the transaction destination account
+- [ ] A) Unused gas is returned to the transaction destination account

-B. Gas used by the transaction is credited to the beneficiary address in block header
+- [ ] B) Gas used by the transaction is credited to the beneficiary address in block header

-C. Unused gas is credited to the beneficiary address in block header
+- [ ] C) Unused gas is credited to the beneficiary address in block header

-D. Both A & B
+- [ ] D) Both A & B

 <details>
 	<summary>Click the reveal the answer</summary>